chonieny/Hate_Crime_Factors_project/README.md

     - Interpretation

 * **Data & Coding Language Used**
-    - Data: data of every state collected from the Southern Poverty Law Center in the first weeks of November 2016
+    - Data: data of every US state collected from the Southern Poverty Law Center in the first weeks of November 2016
     - R Version:
     - Packages: